AZHenley/riscv-parser/README.md

 # riscv-parser

 This is the basis of a parser for RISCV-V that does not use regex or third-party parsing libraries.
-It could be handy in making your own linter, prettifier, or assembler for RISC-V. I made this for a research project since I couldn't find an existing parser that doesn't use regular expressions or even a grammar for RISC-V assembly.
+It could be handy in making your own linter, prettifier, or assembler for RISC-V. I made this for a research project since I couldn't find a small, existing parser that doesn't use regular expressions or even a grammar for RISC-V assembly.

 The parser supports *most* of the GNU assembler's syntax.